 - 352 During JSR reviews EC members are strongly encouraged to ensure that one or more technical - 353 members of their organizations review the draft and provide feedback using the mechanism specified - 354 by the Spec Lead.
-EC feedback is particularly important to the Expert Group, and EC members are - and issues.
+EC feedback is particularly important to the Expert Group, and EC members are - encouraged not to wait until ballot periods to raise concerns and issues.